dh-miami/narratives_covid19/twitter-corpus/criteria.md

 List of variables:

-* By date: 2020/01/20-
+* By date: 2020/01/20- (depending on the API restrictions)
 * By Language: English, Spanish
-* By city: Miami, New York City, San Francisco, Seattle, New Orleans, New Jersey
-* By country: US, Argentina, Chile, Colombia, Ecuador, España, México, Perú, Venezuela
+* Tweets with geolocalization

 List of Hashtags: